narayanankesavan/microservice-discovery/README.md

 # microservice-discovery
 Automate deployment for spring eureka
-It is for capstone project API-1 -Prod
+It is for capstone project API-1 -Prod-1